-Army Technology: How have you seen lethality evolve during your Army career?

-If you look at something as simple as gunnery for Bradleys and tanks, we don't force the system to use the full capabilities of the Bradley of Abrams to ensure we place accurate and timely fires to utilize the capabilities of the architecture that is in the systems.
+Army Technology: How have you seen lethality evolve during your Army career? system to use the full capabilities of the Bradley of Abrams to ensure we place accurate and timely fires to utilize the capabilities of the architecture that is in the systems.